 Articles and studies will be provided to the students on the first evening of the fellowship.

 Professor Schwarzwalder is focused on the intersection of theology, culture, and politics.
 His background in public policy has been informed by his service on Capitol Hill, the private sector, and various Christian ministries.
 His op-eds have been published in numerous national publications, ranging from TIME and U.S. News and World Report to Christianity Today, The Federalist, and The Public Discourse, as well as scores of newspapers and opinion journals.
-He has been interviewed on National Public Radio, Fox News, and other leading television and radio programs.
-Rob’s scholarly publications include studies of such issues as fatherlessness, pornography, federal economic policy, and national security.
+Currently, he is a twice-weekly columnist for The Washington Stand.
+He has been interviewed on National Public Radio, Fox News, CBN News, and other television and radio programs.
+Rob’s scholarly publications include studies of such issues as Marxism, fatherlessness, pornography, and federal economic policy.

-Professor Schwarzwalder currently is completing his Ph.D. in history at the University of Aberdeen (Scotland).
+Professor Schwarzwalder is currently completing his Ph.D. in history at the University of Aberdeen (Scotland).
 He has done graduate work at George Washington University and holds an M.A. in theology from Western Seminary (Portland, Oregon) and an undergraduate degree from Biola University.
-He and his wife of 35 years, Valerie, make their home in Virginia Beach and have three children.
+He and his wife of 41 years, Valerie, make their home in Virginia Beach and have three adult children.

-Students selected to participate in the program will be notified no later than one week following the application deadline.
+Students selected to participate in this competitive program will be notified no later than one week following the application deadline.

 Please apply to become a fellow of the program if you meet the following criteria:

-- You are a mature undergraduate student who embraces the opportunity to read, think, and talk about important ideas related to politics and Christianity;
+- You are an undergraduate student who embraces the opportunity to read, think, and talk about important ideas related to politics, economics, and Christianity;

 - You are committed to contributing to each discussion;

-- You have time to devote to a very challenging set of readings;
+- You have time to devote to a challenging set of readings;

 - You are a person who enjoys discussing ideas;